 top of page

-In this true, fascinating account, John Padbury, describes the political background and developments from top secret Rhodesian documents as well as previously not seen British top secret documents and personal diaries of senior British politicians of the day.
+In this true, fascinating account, Padbury, describes the political background and developments from top secret Rhodesian documents as well as previously not seen British top secret documents and personal diaries of senior British politicians of the day.
+Lord David Owen, British Foreign and Commonwealth Secretary (1977-1979), contributed to and reviewed the book.
+The book includes original battle plans, maps, images, and eyewitness accounts.

 Special Branch Ties